Neyel9/friendly-disco/README.md

 ## 📬 Contact

-For any inquiries or feedback, please contact [Sarthaksina](mailto:sarthaksina@example.com).
+For any inquiries or feedback, please contact [Neyel]